rhuayhua/rhuayhua/README.md

 ![Welcome image](banner-rudy.png)

+Current student in Artificial Intelligence AI program; strong problem solving and analytical skills to extract meaningful insight from data and assist stakeholders to transform business needs into technical requirements.
+Ability to learn new technologies and develop a deep understanding of technical systems and data.

 <!--
 **rhuayhua/rhuayhua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.